Marathon world records: The fastest humans in history

 • Date: October 12, 2019

-Why it doesn't count as a world record
+Why it didn't count as a world record

 The run wasn't record-eligible for several reasons: